Yogachara: Two interpretations of the three natures

-Various Buddhist studies scholars such as Alan Spongberg, Mario D'amato, Daniel McNamara, and Matthew T. Kapstein have noted that there are two main interpretations of the three natures doctrine among the various texts of the Yogacara corpus.
+Various Buddhist studies scholars such as Alan Spongberg, Mario D'Amato, Daniel McNamara, and Matthew T. Kapstein have noted that there are two main interpretations of the three natures doctrine among the various texts of the Yogacara corpus.
 The two models have been named the "pivot" model and "progressive" model by these Western scholars.
 The "pivot" model, found in texts like the Triṃśikā and the Mahāyānasaṃgraha, presents the dependent nature as a kind of "ontological pivot" since it is the basis for conceptual construction (the imagined nature) and for the perfected nature (which is nothing but the absence of the imagined nature in the dependent nature).
 As such, the imagined nature is an incorrect way of experiencing the dependent, while the perfected nature is the correct way.

+The "progressive model" meanwhile can be found in the Trisvabhāvanirdeśa and in the Mahāyānasūtrālaṃkāra and its bhāṣya.
+In this model, it is the perfected nature which is the primary element of the three natures schema.
+Here, the perfected nature is the pure basis of reality, while the other two natures are both impaired by ignorance.

+D'Amato explains that the Mahāyānasūtrālaṃkāra and its bhāṣya differ from what he calls the "standard interpretation," since according to the latter, the dependent nature ultimately exists, while according to the former, the dependent exists conventionally, though not ultimately.
+He says, "In the standard account offered above, the dependent nature is understood to be ultimately real since it is the basis or substratum of reality itself: although the dependent nature is empty of inherent nature, it does ultimately exist."
+On the other hand, in the view of the Mahāyānasūtrālaṃkāra and its bhāṣya, "it is not the dependent nature that is ultimately real or that functions as the substratum of reality; rather, it is the perfected nature that is ultimately real."